-But if you don’t let yourself enjoy the holidays at least a little bit, you will end up in a miserable mood and that’s just not the way to spend the holidays.
-Not to mention that all that fear of calories and stress is going to take a toll on your mental health and metabolism.
+But at the same time, don’t forget to allow yourself to enjoy the holidays!
+Otherwise, you might end up in a miserable mood, and that’s not the way to spend the holidays.
 The bottom line is that depriving yourself of food won’t make you healthy and can even make you sick.

-So I prepared a quick recipe roundup for those of you who want to keep up with their fitness routine with a healthy mindset:
+I also prepared a quick recipe roundup for those of you who want to keep up with their fitness routine but to enjoy the holiday treats too:

 Pre-workout holiday recipes

-Kaleigh McMordie shared this recipe for gingerbread waffles that I absolutely love.
-They can be easily made beforehand and grabbed whenever you need them.
-And as I tested, they also freeze pretty well.
+Kaleigh McMordie shared this recipe for gingerbread waffles that I love.
+You can easily prepare them ahead and enjoy them for breakfast.

 The same goes for Kara Lydon’s gingerbread pancakes.
-I usually some peanut butter on top up the nutritional value but they taste perfectly well on their own.
+For some extra flavor, top with a teaspoon of peanut butter, but they also taste perfectly well on their own.

 Or how about some French toast?
-Nourished NCE’s Apple Cranberry French Toast Bake recipe has everything you need to get in that holiday spirit.
+Nourished NCE’s Apple Cranberry French Toast Bake gets you instantly in the holiday spirit.

-If you want something that doesn’t need absolutely any preparation in the morning, how about some energy bites?
-Judith Sharman has this great recipe for Cherry Power Balls that is both slightly sweet and tart, a perfect combination for me.
+How do some energy bites sound like?
+Judith Sharman has this excellent recipe for Cherry Power Balls that is both slightly sweet and sour.

 Post-workout holiday recipes

 For something both earthy and sweet, I recommend Jennifer Hunt’s Maple Roasted Sweet Potatoes.
-But they should be paired with some protein and for that I recommend some chicken.
-This White Cheddar Cranberry Apple Stuffed Chicken via Amanda Hernandez together with Jan Elliot Evans’ Wheat Berry Cranberry Salad makes for a very well balanced meal.
+Pair them with some protein, like chicken.
+This White Cheddar Cranberry Apple Stuffed Chicken via Amanda Hernandez and Jan Elliot Evans’ Wheat Berry Cranberry Salad makes a well-balanced meal.

-And as probably the easiest one on this list, I give you the Gingerbread Dessert Dip via Emily Holdorf.
-Cut up some apple slices and eat them with the dip, you won’t regret it!
+And as probably the easiest one on this list, the Gingerbread Dessert Dip via Emily Holdorf.
+All you have to do is just cut up some apple slices and eat them with the delicious dip!